How to Integrate Applications

 For example, when each member registers a schedule, other members only need to check Google Calendar, making it easier to adjust schedules.

-Benefit 2: Reduce Manual Input Effort
+Benefit 2: Reduction of Manual Input Effort

 By automating schedule management, you can avoid registration errors and reduce workload.